-- 1.1 MKCC recognises the potential impact of gambling on the community of Milton Keynes.
-In adopting this policy, MKCC will seek to address the needs of the residents and other persons to ensure a safe and healthy environment in which to live and work together with safe and well-run premises that will benefit the local economy. - 1.2 In exercising its functions under the Gambling Act 2005, MKCC must have regard to the licensing objectives as set out in Section 1 of the Act: - Preventing gambling from being a source of crime or disorder, being associated with crime or disorder or being used to support crime. - Ensuring that gambling is conducted in a fair and open way. - Protecting children and other vulnerable persons from being harmed or exploited by gambling. - 1.3 These objectives are supplemented by the core principle of 'social responsibility' that will be given effect: - through the licensing and regulatory decision-making of the Gambling Commission and Licensing Authorities; and - by the publication of Codes of Practice and Guidance by the Gambling Commission; and - In the case of Licensing Authorities, by the preparation of a Statement of Principles.
+- 1.1 Milton Keynes City Council (MKCC) recognises the potential impact of gambling on the community of Milton Keynes.
+In adopting this policy, MKCC will seek to address the needs of the residents and other persons to ensure a safe and healthy environment in which to live and work together with safe and well-run premises that will benefit the local economy. - 1.2 In exercising its functions under the Gambling Act 2005, MKCC must have regard to the licensing objectives as set out in Section 1 of the Act: - Preventing gambling from being a source of crime or disorder, being associated with crime or disorder or being used to support crime. - Ensuring that gambling is conducted in a fair and open way. - Protecting children and other vulnerable persons from being harmed or exploited by gambling. - 1.3 These objectives are supplemented by the core principle of 'social responsibility', as defined by the Gambling Commission, which will be given effect: - through the licensing and regulatory decision-making of the Gambling Commission and Licensing Authorities; and - by the publication of Codes of Practice and Guidance by the Gambling Commission; and - In the case of Licensing Authorities, by the preparation of a Statement of Gambling Principles.

-2.0 Geographic Area Covered by the Statement of Principles
+2.0 Geographic Area Covered by the Statement of Gambling Principles